yo-shavit/minimal-mistakes/_posts/2017-12-03-Masters-Thesis.md

 To demonstrate the abilities and trends in such an approach, we need some simple benchmark environments.
 These environments should:
-* have an interpretable latent representation (if we can find it)
+* have an interpretable true latent representation (if we can find it)
+* have deterministic transitions in "true state" space (to avoid dealing with branching states; for more, see [Chapter 1 of the thesis](/assets/files/masters-engineering-thesis.pdf#page=15))
 * have a simple "encoder" mapping (from o to s), but no simple decoder mapping (from s to o)
 * have sparse rewards